TODAY'S HOURS: 8 AM – 4 PM

 White rosinweed is not listed as threatened or endangered, but it is certainly rare and likely a candidate for being named a plant of greatest conservation need.
 It plays an important part in the ecosystem since it blooms during the hottest part of the summer, providing pollinators such as butterflies a critical food source.

-Garden intern Reilly Cavous, a student at the University of North Texas, is currently on the lookout for Silphium albiflorum and other rare plants as part of a survey of an area in southwest Fort Worth that the city purchased in 2021 to become Rock Creek Ranch Park.
+Garden intern Reilly Chavous, a student at the University of North Texas, is currently on the lookout for Silphium albiflorum and other rare plants as part of a survey of an area in southwest Fort Worth that the city purchased in 2021 to become Rock Creek Ranch Park.

 Hexalectris warnockii or giant coralroot